s-jdd/s-jdd/README.md

 Added the `Mon 21 Dec 2024`

-Last update on Wed Dec 25 2024
+Last update on Thu Dec 26 2024

-**7 day before 2025 ⏱** days before new years
+**6 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gitbot ❤️
+🤖 This README.md is updated with cruelty, by Gitbot ❤️

 [Back to top](#top)